-OST 131 Keyboarding (1 2 2)
+OST 130 Comprehensive Keyboarding (2 2 3)

-This course covers basic keyboarding skills.
-Emphasis is placed on the touch system, correct techniques, and development of speed and accuracy.
-Upon completion, students should be able to key at an acceptable speed and accuracy level using the touch system.
+This course is designed to develop keyboarding skills and introductory document formatting.
+Emphasis is placed on keyboarding techniques and formatting basic business documents.
+Upon completion, students should be able to create documents in an ever-changing workplace.
 (F. Sp.)